nellika/emb_cpp/README.md

 - [x] Optimize search with STL functions
 - [x] Generate a set of random numbers with a predefined distribution

-## 02 Interpolation
+## 02 Class design
-> Getting familiar external libraries, design a class in our own namespace
+> Getting familiar with external libraries, design a class in our own namespace

 - [x] Understand the math background behind PW linear and cubic spline interpolation algos
 - [x] Install and use external library Eigen